cashubtc/nuts/tests/00-tests.md

 ## Serialization of TokenV3

-The following are JSON-formatted v3 tokens and their serialized counterparts.
+The following is a JSON-formatted v3 token and its serialized counterpart.

 ```json
 {